okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-ngrok/main/index.md

     * **Authentication secret** = `Basic YWRtaW46c3VwZXJzZWNyZXQ=`

 7. In the **REQUESTS** section of the dialog box, subscribe to the Event Type you want to monitor.
-In this example, a user deactivated in the Okta org: `User deactivated`.
+In this example, a user created in the Okta org: `User created`.

 8. Click **Save & Continue**.